*Updated for August 1, 2022*

 I eat my own cooking, so to speak, and invest my own money this way.
 Here’s what it looks like:

 |RESP||TD Direct||TD e-Series||$77,651|

 I recognize there is no “one-size-fits-all” investing solution.
 Investors need different products depending on their risk tolerance and stage of life.
 They use different account types depending on what they do for a living, their tax bracket, cash flow, and available contribution room.
 They may need to use multiple investing platforms to save in an employer-sponsored plan, to reduce fees, or to open a new account type.

 I’ve banked with TD for my entire life and so it made sense to open my first discount brokerage account there in 2009 at what was then called TD Waterhouse.
 That’s where I established my RRSP, TFSA, and my kids’ RESP account.

-I moved my RRSP and TFSA over to Wealthsimple Trade when the mobile-only platform added these account types to its line-up.
+I moved my RRSP and TFSA over to Wealthsimple Trade when the no-frills self-directed platform added these account types to its line-up.
 I was attracted to the zero-commission trades and was tired of paying $9.99 per trade at TD Direct.

 Wealthsimple Trade does not offer RESPs, LIRAs, or Corporate accounts.

 I kept my kids’ RESP at TD Direct, and since that portfolio is invested in TD e-Series funds I don’t pay any trading fees or commissions.